Marin Morrison

 Marin Morrison (June 19, 1990 – January 2, 2009) was an American para-swimmer who competed at the 2008 Summer Paralympics in Beijing.
-She began swimming at age two and started to suffer from seizures at that age after a child kicked her head.
+She began swimming at age two and started to have seizures at that age after a child kicked her head.
 Morrison broke two school swimming time records as a freshman at Collins Hill High School, and was third in the 100-yard freestyle competition at the Georgia state Class AAA championship in early 2005.

 She fell ill afterward, and a large benign tumor was found in her left temporal lobe, of which 30 percent was removed by surgeons in two consecutive operations.
 However, ill health continued to affect Morrision, and a third surgery to remove an aggressive returning tumor caused the paralysis of the right side of her body and a speech impediment.
 Nevertheless, she established two national records in the S5 category, and qualified for the 2008 Summer Paralympics at the 2008 US Paralympic Swimming Trials, where she did not medal.
 An annual award and foundation were named after Morrison following her death.

 Biography

-Marin Morrison was born on June 19, 1990 in Great Falls, Montana, to sportscaster Matt Morrison and personal trainer Nancy Morrison.
+Marin Morrison was born on June 19, 1990, in Great Falls, Montana, to sportscaster Matt Morrison and personal trainer Nancy Morrison.
 She was primarily given the name Marin because her father was raised in Marin County, California, and is derived from the Latin "of the sea".
 Morrison was the oldest of three siblings; she had a younger sister, Camlyn, and a younger brother, Michael.
-She spent part of her childhood in Lansing, Michigan and later Jacksonville, Florida.
+She spent part of her childhood in Lansing, Michigan, and later Jacksonville, Florida.

 She began swimming at the age of two, entered her first league when she was six, and participated in her first meet soon after.
-Morrison began suffering from seizures at the age of two due to a child kicking her head, taking medication to help counter its symptoms.
+Morrison began having seizures at the age of two due to a child kicking her head, taking medication to help counter its symptoms.
 She was first educated at St Joseph's Catholic School, and later diagnosed with a learning disability, leading her to spend hours at a time on a section of text to understand its meaning.
 By the time Morrison reached fifth grade, the family moved to Atlanta, after her father acquired employment as an anchor for Fox Sports Net.
 She trained with the SwimAtlanta team under coach Chris Davis, and excelled in the 100-yard freestyle and backstroke disciplines.